mrPjer/docker-notifier/README.md

 3. `go get -x github.com/mrPjer/mocker` (this will take a while)
 4. `go build github.com/mrPjer/mocker && ./mocker`

-Facebook Messenger over Twillio set up
+Facebook Messenger over Twilio set up
 --------------------------------------

 To enable sending notifications to Facebook Messenger, you need the following:

 * A Facebook page from which the messages will be sent
-	* The page needs to be configured on Twillio under Programmable SMS -> Settings -> General and the request URL needs to point to the domain where you deployed the application and the endpoint messenger (i.e. *http://yourdomain.com:8989/messenger*)
+	* The page needs to be configured on Twilio under Programmable SMS -> Settings -> General and the request URL needs to point to the domain where you deployed the application and the endpoint messenger (i.e. *http://yourdomain.com:8989/messenger*)
-* Twillio Notify with Facebook Messenger support enabled
+* Twilio Notify with Facebook Messenger support enabled
 	* A Notify service configured with your Facebook Messenger page
 		* The service SID of that service